 9. What are the 3 primary ways to control pH?

-Chemical buffers, respiration, and kidneys (when respiration isn’t enough).
+Chemical buffers, respiration, and the kidneys (when respiration isn’t enough).

-10. Where is the most water be found in our body?
+10. Where is most water found in the body?

-11. Why does an increase in breathing rate and depth increases pH?
+11. Why does an increase in breathing rate and depth increase pH?

 12. Why does a decrease in breathing rate and depth decrease pH?

-13. Where are receptors located which can detect rising CO2 levels and/or rising H+ concentrations?
+13. Where are receptors located that can detect rising CO2 levels and/or rising H+ concentrations?

 14. How can the renal response to pH changes help?